 Island Life: A Year in the Making

-I got here on a 4th of July.
-Like many islanders I came here to search for a new light, try to brighten up on some points in my life, try to escape the mold; try to create life experiences; try to build a new chapter of my own.
+I arrived on the 4th of July.
+Like many islanders, I came searching for a new light — to shake up the mold, create new experiences, and start a chapter of my own.

-I never really put any thought before into the Caribbean.
-I mean it is touristy, easy to travel to, very modern and built with big hotels and amenities.
-All the opposite of what I am looking for when I travel.
-But this time was not about backpacking.
-It was about leaving home, on my own, at an older age and moving into the unknown.
-I was there to work and step away from my reality to get a better understanding of it.
-I had no expectations.
-Just a work permit, a one-way plane ticket and an open heart and soul.
+I’d never thought much about the Caribbean before.
+To me it was touristy, full of big hotels and all the things I usually avoid when I travel.
+But this wasn’t about backpacking.
+It was about leaving home, on my own, at an older age, and stepping into the unknown.
+I had no expectations — just a work permit, a one-way ticket, and an open heart.

-With hesitation at first, I took courage by the horns and entered in a whole new adventure.
-The first couple of months were cruel.
-I missed friends and my puppies growing up.
-I missed the family that I built in the past 9 years.
-I missed the mountains, the lifestyle, the fresh air of my homey Canadian West Coast.
+The first months were tough.
+I missed friends, my dogs, the family I’d built over nine years.
+I missed the mountains, the lifestyle, the fresh air of the Canadian West Coast.
 I missed home.
-But there were reasons why I was here.
-I needed to put aside loneliness and the feeling of longing for home and start living this island experience.
-After 2 months residing in an old hotel room, I found a cozy condo on the beach.
-And when my co-worker Jo from Whistler came down on the same opportunity, I felt that a part of me found home.
-Now, it was time to start that island life!
+But there were reasons I was here.
+I needed to push through the loneliness and give myself over to this island life.
+After two months in an old hotel room, I found a small condo on the beach.
+When my co-worker Jo from Whistler arrived, it felt like a piece of home had followed me here.
+That’s when life began to shift.

-Cayman Islands, I raise my glass to you today: cheers to you and thanks for the good ride!
-Ya Man!
+Cayman Islands, I raise my glass to you: thanks for the ride.
+Ya man!

 When Does It Start to Feel Like Home?

 So when does it start to feel like home?
-Is it by the number of pairs of shoes that you collect in your condo’s entrance?
-Or with the number of swimwear that accumulates on your towel rack?
-Or is it by the repetitive salutations of acquaintances that you encounter at the grocery store, local pub or just strolling down the beach at night?
-Maybe you realize that your skin surprisingly started to toughen up to the daily absorption of tropical UV rays and the bombing of mosquito bites, fire coral burns and jelly fish stings?
-How much and how long does it take to really consider yourself… at home?
+Is it when the pile of shoes grows in the condo entrance?
+When swimsuits crowd the towel rack?
+When you’re greeted by familiar faces at the grocery store, the local pub, or while strolling the beach at night?
+Or maybe it’s when your skin slowly adjusts to the daily sun, the mosquito bites, the fire coral burns, and the jellyfish stings.
+How much — and how long — does it take before you truly consider yourself at home?

-I still miss my friends, my dogs, the mountains and my life back home.
-It will almost be a year that I landed foot on this rock.
-It was interesting to see the emotional progress.
-I came from being scared and lonely, to feeling comfortable and at ease.
-And as this Caribbean chapter is about to end, I am not sure if I am quite ready to let go of it yet.
+I still miss my friends, my dogs, the mountains, and the life I left behind.
+Soon it will be a year since I first landed on this rock.
+Looking back, it’s been a steady evolution — from scared and lonely to comfortable and at ease.
+And now, as this Caribbean chapter nears its end, I’m not sure I’m ready to let go.

 The Return to the Rock